A Declarative Clock in Eve

 #line, which Eve knows how to draw using

 y2.
 Let’s see how that’s done.

 In this block, we define the clock using a face drawn as a circle, and three

 #clock-hands drawn as lines.

-This block (as with all blocks) follows the familiar match -> action pattern.
-For this block’s match, we select the current time, represented by the
+This block (as with all blocks) follows the familiar search -> action pattern.
+For this block’s search, we select the current time, represented by the

 #time object; and its attributes

 seconds.
 This object is just like any other, but under the covers Eve keeps it up to date as the system clock changes.